LiamMorrow/Oatmilk/README.md

 Oatmilk currently supports running in a test project configured with [xunit](https://github.com/xunit/xunit).
 You can run your existing xunit `Facts` and `Theories` alongside `Oatmilk` tests.

-Note that Oatmilk does not intend to be a full test framework, as such things like mocking, and asserting are out of scope.
+Note that Oatmilk does not intend to be a full test framework, as such, things like mocking and asserting are out of scope.
 There are many other great tools for the job.
+Have a look at [FluentAssertions]([https://github.com/jestjs/jest](https://github.com/fluentassertions/fluentassertions)) for a great assertions library.

 ## Getting Started

-First in your test project, install the oatmilk package.
+First in your test project, install the appropriate Oatmilk package.
+Currently only Xunit is supported, however Nunit and MSTest are on the roadmap.

 #### Dotnet CLI